Discounted Local DNA Paternity Testing

 Who pays for a DNA test in court?

-For dna testing for court cases, the Judge presiding over the case will decide if state assistance is needed in paying for the court DNA testing whether the parties involved need the assistance of the state.
+For DNA testing for court cases, the Judge presiding over the case will decide if state assistance is needed in paying for the court DNA testing whether the parties involved need the assistance of the state.
 If the man that is allegedly the child’s father is unable to pay for a court DNA paternity testing, the judge will order the state to pay.
 Most states will have the petitioning party reimburse the state for the court paternity test costs.

 What DNA test will hold up in court?